THE SEVEN DAY BLUEPRINT

 "Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years; and let them be for lights in the firmament of the heavens to give light on the earth”; and it was so.
 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 God set them in the firmament of the heavens to give light on the earth, and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good.
 So the evening and the morning were the fourth day."

-Who or what is pictured by the great light?
 In Isaiah 9 we find the well known prophecy foretelling the coming of Christ.
 Verse 2 says "The people who walked in darkness have seen a great light.
 Those who dwelt in the land of the shadow of death, upon them a light has shined".

 In Matthew 4:12-16 we see this passage from Isaiah quoted and applied to Jesus' manifestation in the Galilee region, when He began His ministry.

-In Gen 37:9-10 the patriarch Joseph had a dream about the sun, the moon and the stars.
-These were interpreted by Joseph's father, Jacob, as applying to himself as husband (the sun), his wife Rachel, Joseph's mother, (the moon), and Joseph's siblings (the stars).
-Christ is in many Scriptures portrayed as Husband, with Israel or the Church as His wife.
+In Gen 37:9-10 the patriarch Joseph has a dream about the sun, the moon and the stars.
+These are interpreted by Joseph's father Jacob as applying to himself, the husband (the sun), his wife Rachel, Joseph's mother (the moon), and Joseph's siblings (the stars).

 Did Christ (the great light) and the Church (the lesser light) appear in the fourth millennium?
 Yes they did.